JaLnYn/Tron/README.md

 - Game info encoding [Complete]
 - Initial connection with client [Complete]
 - Set up the timer (forked) for the server [Complete]
-- Redoing the gameloop with epoll [Complete]
+- Redoing the gameloop with epoll [COMPLETE]
-- Work on reading the input [TODO]
+- Work on reading the input [COMPLETE]